stefanwatt/trek.nvim/README.md

   },
 }
 ```

-To customize these settings, set up `trek.nvim` with your preferred configurations.
+To customize these settings, call the setup with your configuration.

 ---